SSoundSlicr

 Do I need to create an account?

-No. SoundSlicr Silence Remover does not require login, billing, or a cloud project for the MVP workflow.
+No. SoundSlicr Silence Remover does not require login, billing, or a cloud project for the current version workflow.

 What is the maximum file size?